MaxvandenBoom/MEF_import/README.md

 1. Choose part of the signal to import if needed.
 1. Discontinuity of recording is marked as event 'Discont'.

-*To input using MATLAB commandline*
+*Input signal using MATLAB commandline*

 The following code is an example to import a segment of MEF 3.0 signal into MATLAB and plot it: